Claude Code vs GitHub Copilot

 Agentic capability is where the tools diverge most sharply.

 Claude Code was built from the ground up as an agent.
-It can take a task like "add pagination to the users API endpoint, write tests, and update the OpenAPI spec" and execute it end-to-end: reading relevant files, understanding existing patterns, making the changes, running pytest, fixing failures, and committing.
+Give it a task like "add pagination to the users API endpoint, write tests, and update the OpenAPI spec" and it runs the whole thing: reads relevant files, understands existing patterns, makes the changes, runs pytest, fixes failures, commits.
 The agent loop is the core design, not a feature layer.

 Copilot Agent mode is capable but more constrained.
 It works inside VS Code's UI, requires you to confirm edits step by step, and doesn't have the same depth of terminal control.
-It's genuinely useful for "refactor this component" or "generate a test suite for this file," but it's not designed to run unsupervised on a 10-step workflow.
+It handles things like "refactor this component" or "generate a test suite for this file" well enough.
+Running unsupervised on a 10-step workflow is a different story.

-One opinionated take: Copilot Agent mode feels like a feature added to satisfy demand; Claude Code feels like a product built around a thesis.
-That difference shows in reliability on longer tasks.
+Copilot Agent mode feels like a feature added to satisfy demand.
+Claude Code feels like a product built around a thesis.
+That difference shows up on anything longer than a three-step task.

 Context and codebase understanding